krayin/krayin-google-integration/README.md

 ~~~

 ~~~
-php artisan vendor:publish
+php artisan vendor:publish --force

--> Press 0 and then press enter to publish all assets and configurations.
+-> Search GoogleServiceProvider navigate to it and then press enter to publish all assets and configurations.
 ~~~